CodetheChangeFoundation/alp/README.md

 2. Play around with the app!
 You won't be able to access the admin flow without ALP's login credentials, of course.
 However, you can remove the `<AzureAD>` tags in the front-end and grant yourself access, if you're so inclined.

 ## Contributing
-This app is currently in use by ALP and is not actively being maintained.
+This app is currently in use by ALP and is not being actively maintained.
 Want to help out nonprofits with code?
 Learn more about Code The Change [here](http://codethechange.ca/).
-Even if you're not a UBC student, there are plenty of similar clubs at campuses around the world.
+If you're not a UBC student, you can likely find a similar club on campuses around the world.

 ## License
 This project is licensed under the MIT License.